haxys/MTGA-Decks/Notes/deckbuilding.md

 The Dagger Toes deck, focused on a cat theme, initially included only cat-related cards.
 Through playtesting, you identified the need for support spells to enhance functionality.
 Revisions involved:
 - **Adding Support Spells:** Incorporating support spells that complemented the cat theme while enhancing the deck’s competitiveness.
 For example, adding _Swords to Plowshares_ for efficient removal and _Cultivate_ for mana ramp.
-- **Balancing Theme and Performance:** Ensuring that the deck remained true to its theme while improving its overall performance.
+- **Balancing Theme and Performance:** Ensuring the deck remained true to its theme while improving its overall performance.
 This involved finding cat-themed cards that also provided strategic benefits.
 - **Adjusting Mana Curve:** Revising the Mana Curve to ensure smooth gameplay and consistent performance, adding low-cost creatures for early game presence and high-impact cards for the late game.

 **Example Cards Added:**